We’re officially kneecap deep in holiday hoopla and soon to be in full throttle tinsel mode.

 After that, the main difference between the two is that green juices have no fiber and green smoothies have lots of fiber.

-When you juice, the pulpy, fibrous part of the veggies and fruit gets stripped away and you’re left with a pure nutrient powerhouse boost in the form of juice.
-Vitamins, minerals and phytochemicals go rushing directly into your bloodstream because there’s no fiber to slow them down.
+When you juice, the pulpy, fibrous part of the fruits and veggies gets stripped away and you’re left with a pure nutrient powerhouse boost in the form of juice.
+Vitamins, minerals and phytochemicals rush directly into your bloodstream because there’s no fiber to slow them down.

 Because there’s no fiber to slow down the absorption of green juice, make sure that you’re not juicing super sweet fruits because it will spike your blood sugar.
 Stick to fruits lower on the glycemic index, like green apples, pears and citrus.